amosogra/flutter_wblock_plugin/README.md

 - AdGuard for filter lists
 - EasyList maintainers

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Support

-For issues and feature requests, please use the [GitHub issue tracker](https://github.com/yourusername/flutter_wblock_plugin/issues).
+For issues and feature requests, please use the [GitHub issue tracker](https://github.com/amosogra/flutter_wblock_plugin/issues).